Katapult (NASDAQ:KPLT) Issues Quarterly Earnings Results, Beats Estimates By $0.02 EPS

-Katapult (NASDAQ:KPLT – Get Rating) posted its quarterly earnings results on Tuesday.
-The company reported ($0.04) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.06) by $0.02, Fidelity Earnings reports.
+Katapult (NASDAQ:KPLT – Get Rating) issued its quarterly earnings data on Tuesday.
+The company reported ($0.04) earnings per share for the quarter, beating the consensus estimate of ($0.06) by $0.02, Fidelity Earnings reports.

 Katapult Group, Inc, doing business as Zibby, develops and operates a lease-to-own monthly payment platform to help consumers acquire durable goods from retailers in the United States.
 It offers its customers a lease purchase transaction processing system with no long-term obligation and options for ownership.